I’ve said it before, and I’ll say it again, I love to mulch. But I particularly love mulching with cats. And ducks.

 The cats love when I mulch because the twigs are generally quite long and thin, so they sort of wave about.
 (You’re starting to get the picture?)
 Now picture lots of the long thin branches waving about and you are in cat heaven.
 Let the games begin!

 And the ducks?
 They actually like to play too.
-Maggie doesn’t quite chase and pounce the way the cats do, but she does like to try and catch the ends.
-And even more, she loves trying to catch the snipped bits as they fall around me.
-So when I am mulching I often have Maggie, and/or others, around my feet whilst a cat bounds around us in circles.
+They don’t quite chase and pounce the way the cats do, but they do like to try and catch the ends.
+And even more, they love trying to catch the snipped bits as they fall around me.
+So when I am mulching I often have a duck around my feet whilst a cat bounds around us in circles.

 And so even though cost may be a reason I mulch by hand, it’s being able to mulch with cats and ducks that makes me choose to mulch this way.
 It is simply so much more fun, for all of us.